 Anatomy of a lobbying campaign: 10 steps

 The first thing to do if you’re an organisation seeking to influence policy or attract funding is to articulate the outcomes you seek and how they intersect with the public interest.
-Make a list of friends and allies who might support that call and ask them if they would support the campaign in terms of material support, financial support, or media support.
+Make a list of friends and allies who might support that, call and ask them if they would support the campaign in terms of material support, financial support, or media support.

-The second action is to open social media accounts dedicated to this campaign aim or using already existing accounts where congruent and relevant.
+The second action is to open social media accounts dedicated to this Campaigns aim or using already existing accounts where congruent and relevant.
 You will want to start building a following now if your accounts are new.
 Targeted blog content and boosted ads should be used to build a reasonable following that will supplement the traditional media campaign when it gets underway.
 Create a social media content plan for the campaign that covers all angles and includes allies and media coverage.

 The third port of call is to create a story plan that will be worked up into media releases and a media pitch list and plan.